metosin/malli/docs/tips.md

   (fn [schema _ children options]
     ;; return nil if Schema has the property
     (when-not (:deleteMe (m/properties schema))
-      ;; there are two syntaxes: normal and the entry, handle separatly (let [children (if (m/entries schema) (filterv last children) children)] ;; create a new Schema with the updated children, or return nil (try (m/into-schema (m/type schema) (m/properties schema) children options)
+      ;; there are two syntaxes: normal and the entry, handle separately (let [children (if (m/entries schema) (filterv last children) children)] ;; create a new Schema with the updated children, or return nil (try (m/into-schema (m/type schema) (m/properties schema) children options)